Consumer medicine information

 Additional instructions for specific groups of patients.

 For patients with weak hands, it may be easier to hold the inhaler with both hands.
-Therefore, the index fingers should be placed on the top of the pressurised container and both thumbs on the base of the inhaler.
+The index fingers should be placed on the top of the pressurised container and both thumbs on the base of the inhaler.

 Patients who find it difficult to synchronise aerosol actuation with inspiration of breath may use a suitable spacer device, properly cleaned as described in the relevant spacer leaflet.
 They should be advised by their doctor or pharmacist about the proper use and care of their inhaler and spacer and their technique checked to ensure optimum delivery of the inhaled active substance to the lungs.
 This may be obtained by the patients using a suitable spacer with one continuous slow and deep breath.
 Any delays between actuation and inhalation should be kept to a minimum.
 Alternatively, patients may simply breathe in and out (through the mouth) after the actuation, as instructed in the spacer leaflet, to obtain the medicinal product.
 (See Section 4.4 Special Warnings and Precautions for Use; Section 5.2 Pharmacokinetic Properties).